MonsterGirl’s 150 Days of Classic Horror #102 The Masque of the Red Death 1964

 “Widely interpreted as a pivotal moment in the horror genre.
 Suggestive that monstrosity must be defined as inherent to the bourgeois family structure rather than an arcane social aberration: the crimes of Norman Bates can be read as the consequence of the sexually active mother, not unlike Marian Crane.
 The film is profoundly subversive.” – source unknown

 After Riccardo Freda abandoned Black Sunday, the project went to cinematographer Mario Bava and became his directorial debut.
-The film was the start of the director’s momentous contribution to the genre with his masterful grasp of mise en scené composition, allegorical visual symbolism imagery, and the bold use of expressionist color, vivid tones, and spectrum of light.
+The film was the start of the director’s momentous contribution to the genre with his masterful grasp of composition, mise en scène, allegorical visual symbolism, imagery, and the bold use of expressionist color, vivid tones, and spectrum of light.
 Bava directed Kill, Baby Kill!
 1966 features a ghostly little blonde girl (actually a boy actor) with a white ball that is the creepy harbinger of a series of violent deaths.

-Mario Bava unleashed on us his very dark-hearted black & white Black Sunday in 1960 with jolting scenes of death and a new horror goddess, the provocative, wide-eyed- Barbara Steele.
-During the decade of the 60s, Steele's ascendance within the genre was part of a broader trend in horror cinema that echoed the real world.
-Her strong presence and instinct to captivate our gaze, stood head to head with male horror stars Christopher Lee and Peter Cushing during that period of horror cinema.
-Barbara Steele inhabited the haunted screen with such a formidable primacy, there's no disputing she is the ultimate scream queen.
+Mario Bava unleashed on us his very dark-hearted black – and- white Black Sunday in 1960 with jolting scenes of death and a new horror goddess, the provocative, wide-eyed Barbara Steele.
+During the decade of the 60s, Steele’s ascendance within the genre was part of a broader trend in horror cinema that echoed the real world.
+Her strong presence and instinct to captivate our gaze stood head to head with male horror stars Christopher Lee and Peter Cushing during that period of horror cinema.
+Barbara Steele inhabited the haunted screen with such a formidable primacy that there’s no disputing she is the ultimate scream queen.

 Instead of the restrained earlier decades, the 60s held up a mirror to the decade’s social turbulence and reflected back to us, with subversive storytelling, its edgy gore, and taboo-breaking narratives that fed a whole new audience who were hungry for more realistic and challenging scenarios.
 A new vanguard of filmmakers shattered traditional boundaries that restrained on-screen violence and sexuality.